Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

-However, Octave mex files from this download will only work out of the box with Octave 3.8, 4.0 or 4.2 on a fairly recent distribution like Ubuntu 16.04-LTS or better Ubuntu 18.04-LTS.
-All required dependencies like GStreamer-1.4+, libdc, etc. need to be manually installed in this case.
-Go for the NeuroDebian installation instead if you are on Debian or Ubuntu flavors.
+However, Octave mex files from this download will only work out of the box with Octave 3.8, 4.0 or 4.2 on a fairly recent distribution like Ubuntu 16.04-LTS or better Ubuntu 18.04-LTS, as well as with Octave 5.2 on Ubuntu 20.04-LTS.
+All required dependencies like GStreamer-1.8+, libdc1394, etc. need to be manually installed in this case.
+It may work on Debian/Ubuntu based system to execute "sudo apt build-dep psychtoolbox-3" though to get your distribution to auto install required dependencies.
+Generally prefer the NeuroDebian installation instead if you are on Debian or Ubuntu flavors.

 [Additional tips][using-on-linux] for installing and using Psychtoolbox on Linux.